 But it turned out that the government had the right idea after all, for the descendants of this project have proved to be the best of the breed.
 The government selection process set very high standards, which included a rigorous selection based on type and performance and they employed ruthless culling.
 The result was not only a cavalry horse of excellent quality, tremendous stamina and soundness, but a pre-potent source of sport stock for us today.

 The pedigree of these full siblings can be instructive to us as an example of how to make use of our closely bred stock (Artemisia MO) with a horse bringing in new bloodlines.
 Notice how Bennington's top line brings in the sex balance for the Ethan Allen MO lines behind her front inbreeding.
-Bennington MO also contains a rare Black Hawk daughter: Mrs. Caudle MO and thereby ignites this powerful bloodline and is surely a significant factor in the success of Harrison Chief ASA as a sire.
+He also carries 3 lines of Black Hawk MO and 3 lines of Copperbottom RH, 2 of those via Bald Stockings RH.
 And the double of the American Saddle Horse Queen on the dam line is a huge plus, as she is one of the most important taproot mares of our Saddle breeds.

 This then is the backbone of Valdez as he carries ten sex-balanced lines of the full brothers Mansfield MO and Querido MO.
 It is reinforced by the close relatives from General Gates MO other sons and daughters that are present, and then it is funneled forward to the front to the pedigree through the 3/4 related brother and sister: Ro Mac MO and Gay Berta MO, this is surely an example of 'critical mass'. (photo: Querido).